High Resolution Finite Volume Method for Kinetic Equations with Poisson Brackets: The Liouville Equation and Poisson Brackets

-The double sum in Eq. ~\ref{eq_10} is not easy to handle.
-To simplify the formulae, one can enumerate faces of a control volume with index, $j$, so that Eq.~\ref{eq_10} may be expressed via a sum over faces: \be \frac{\partial f}{\partial t}=-\frac{1}{V} \sum_j{\delta \tilde{H}_j\frac{f+f^{\rm ext}_j}2}, \ee where $f^{\rm ext}_j$ is the cell-centered value of distribution function in the cell across the $j$th face and $\delta \tilde{H}_j$ for $j$th face is equal to one of four $\delta\tilde{H}_l$ at one certain choice of $l$.
-For a canonical distribution function, the number of faces of the control volume in $2N$-dimensional phase space equals $4N$ (two faces for positive and negative direction of each of $2N$ phase coordinates), which is four times the number, $N$ of the Poisson brackets in Eq.~\ref{eq_3}.
-Therefore, in this case Eq.~\ref{eq_10a} differs from Eq.~\ref{eq_10} only by order of summation, however, in more complicated cases more than one $\delta\tilde{H}_l$ may contribute to $\delta\tilde{H}_j$ for a given face.
-Equation \ref{eq_11} can be now written as $\sum_j{\delta \tilde{H}_j}=0$.
+To simplify Eq. ~(\ref{eq:4deltaH}), we drop the straightforward summation over the Poisson Brackets (over $l$), and write the 4 terms as a summation over the four faces indexed by $j$: \be \left[\partial_tf\right]^{(2)}=-\frac{1}{V} \sum_j{\delta \tilde{H}_j\frac{f+f^{\rm ext}_j}2}, \ee where $f^{\rm ext}_j$ is the cell-centered value of distribution function in the cell across the $j$th face and $\delta \tilde{H}_j$ is the difference of the effective Hamiltonians along the $j$th face.
+For a canonical distribution function, per each face of the control volume there is one and only one $\delta\tilde{H}_l$.
+Therefore, in this case Eqs.~(\ref{eq:deltaHj}) and (\ref{eq:4deltaH}) differ only by order of summation.
+However, in more complicated cases (see Section~\ref{Sec:NonCanonical}), more than one $\delta\tilde{H}_l$ may contribute to $\delta\tilde{H}_j$ for a given face.